danish20/Austin/DESIGN.md

 * ### Architectural Components:
 	* **User:**

+* ### Architectural Pattern: To efficiently conduct standups and maintain the sprint progress, Austin needs to pass messages across the server and the database.
+The standup inputs received from a user should be persisted in the database and the data should also be retrieved to enable progress tracking.
+This would require following an **Object Oriented approach** with a **Call and Return** design.

 * ### Constraints:
 	* **Missing User Authentication:** As out bot is based on Slack, which allows any member of the team to creat and edit a sprint without requiring any authentication model based on the role of user in that organization.